Conference Poster Print Guidelines

 Tips when preparing your poster:

-- Highlight in your poster what is the question asked and how you answered it so you can attract people passing by.
+- Highlight in your poster the question raised and how you answered this.
+It will help attract people passing by.